A Map of Days: Plot

-Jacob Portman is shocked by his friends' presence in modern day.
+Jacob Portman is shocked by his friend's presence in the modern day.
 With Miss Peregrine's support, he tells his parents everything.
 His father recounts a peculiar-related memory and says he wants to forget everything.
 He scolds Jacob for siding with Abe.
-Miss Peregrine wipes their memories.
+Miss Peregrine wipes the memories of Jacob's parents.
 Jacob wants to leave his normal life behind, but she says he is meant for both worlds.

-The children find Abe's shelter and log.
+While out on a shopping trip, Jacob accidentally turns onto Abe's old street, and those with him want to see his house.
+After cleaning it up, the children find a secret passageway containing Abe's shelter and mission log.
 Miss Peregrine takes them to the Devil's Acre.
-Sharon is now in charge of the Panloopticon, and the house has been turned into a terminal and shelter for peculiars.
+Sharon is now in charge of Bentham's machine, the Panloopticon, and the house has been turned into a terminal and shelter for peculiars.
 At the temporary headquarters of the Council of Ymbrynes, Miss Cuckoo and Miss Peregrine ask Jacob to speak about the battle with Caul to boost morale.
 After receiving a matchbook from Lester Noble Jr., Jacob calls the number and says he wants to continue Abe's work.
 He and Emma follow H's instructions to a diner and are sent into a loop, where a hollow attacks.
-Before they could kill it, H calls off the hollowgast Horatio and says Jacob is hired.
+Before they could kill it, H calls off the hollowgast, Horatio, and says Jacob is hired.
 H says he and Abe's group hunted hollows and rescued peculiar children.
 H gives them packages to bring to Florida and New York.

 Jacob and Emma find a hidden passageway to Abe's cars and, along with Millard, Bronwyn, and Enoch, drive to Mermaid Fantasyland in Florida.
-They meet Paul, who leads them into a loop to escape police.
-At the Flamingo Manor, they give Billie a package and learn that wights killed most of the ymbrynes in America, leaving mostly demi-ymbrynes.
-They fight off the gang "police" from earlier, and Paul agrees to take them to a portal in his hometown, Georgia.
+They meet Paul, who leads them into a loop to escape the police.
+At the Flamingo Manor, they give Billie a package and learn that wights killed most of the ymbrynes in America, leaving mostly demi-ymbrynes, who can maintain a loop but do not possess the other abilities of an ymbryne.
+They fight off the gang "police" they fled earlier, and Paul agrees to take them to a portal in his hometown, Georgia.
 On the way, Paul, who is black, refuses to enter a diner.
 Jacob realizes they are in the Deep South in the time of segregation.